Efena/Advanced-3D-Visualization-of-Dynamic-Muscle-MRI/README.md

 # Authors

-This project was done at the Basel Muscle MRI group [BAMM](https://dbe.unibas.ch/en/research/imaging-modelling-diagnosis/basel-muscle-mri/) at the University of Basel
+This project was done at the Basel Muscle MRI group [BAMM](https://dbe.unibas.ch/en/research/imaging-modelling-diagnosis/basel-muscle-mri/) at the University of Basel, Switzerland.

-### Collaboarators:
+#### Collaborators:
 - Efena Akporeha
 - Francesco Santini
 - Xeni Deligianni